kalopsia/init.css/README.md

 </body>
 </html>
 ```
-- Place your css file after `init.css` and start to stylize as you want.
-- (Optionally) Place it at the top of your styles.
+- Now you can start to stylize as you want.
+Optionally, place the following code at the top of your styles.
 It needs to make sure no elements break you vertical rhythm.
 ```CSS
 /* Here are tags having random `height` values across different browsers.
  * Set them manually to make sure all tags obey to your vertical rhythm